imegia/Discord.js-Bot/README.md

 To start the bot execute the `start.bat` file and the bot will start.
 However if you are not on a windows device you can run the javascript file from the command line

 #### Inviting The Bot To A Server
-If you want to invite your discord bot use the link **[here](https://discordapp.com/oauth2/authorize?&client_id=YOUR_BOT_ID_HERE&scope=bot&permissions=0)** and replace `YOUR_BOT_ID_HERE` in the URL with your bots ID.
+If you want to invite your discord bot use the link **[here](https://discordapp.com/oauth2/authorize?&client_id=YOUR_BOT_ID_HERE&scope=bot&permissions=0)** and replace `YOUR_BOT_ID_HERE` in the URL with your bot's ID.
 If you want your bot to be invited with permissions you can use the permission calculator **[here](https://discordapi.com/permissions.html)** to sort that out.
 Once you've got the code from the permissions calculator website replace the zero on the end of the URL with the code.

 # The Config File
 This is what is inside the config.json file.